-The Spartan Accelerator and Incubator program is designed to help current students and recent alums grow their business ideas.
+The Spartan Accelerator and Incubator program are designed to help current students and recent alumni grow their business ideas.
 The goal of this opportunity is to help build the entrepreneurial ecosystem to support the development and launch of new ventures.

 - Spartan Accelerator: Recent Spartan Accelerator startups have included an online music magazine focusing on daily news and concert coverage, a lacrosse equipment manufacturer offering high-quality lacrosse balls and a peer-to-peer social impact platform that provides crowd-funded lending to small businesses.

 - Spartan Incubator: The Lowth Entrepreneurship Center hosts a live lab for up to nine early-stage community businesses.
 Business owners in the UT Incubator receive expert guidance from faculty, venture capitalists and entrepreneurs-in-residence, attend seminars on campus and work with student consulting teams assigned to assist them.
 Participating businesses represent a broad range of industries, including medicine, horticulture, food service and technology.
 Incubator businesses have received more than $1.5 million in seed funding since fall 2015.

 The field of entrepreneurship research has primarily focused on the individual, not the supporting ecosystem.
 The Tampa-St. Petersburg-Clearwater area has been proven to support new ventures, but our community needs to know what we can do to improve.
 This academic study of the entrepreneurial ecosystem hopes to provide pragmatic answers to improving our business environment.
 We host an annual event to provide an update on the improvements being made in the Tampa Bay entrepreneurial ecosystem.
 Check out our findings from previous years.